docksal/docksal/docs/behat.md

     - DOMAIN_NAME=drupal7.browser.docker
 ```

-You can also use Firefox image: `selenium/standalone-firefox`
+You can also use the Firefox image: `selenium/standalone-firefox`

-After updating `docker-compose.yml` you have to tell Behat to use Selenium.
+After updating `docker-compose.yml`, you have to tell Behat to use Selenium.
 Add your selenium configuration in `behat.yml` (environment variable `DOMAIN_NAME` is used as `selenium2 wd_host`).

 Example: